remram44/taguette/paper.md

 ## Live collaboration

-The multi-user verison of Taguette allows for live collaboration of multiple users in a single project.
+The multi-user version of Taguette allows for live collaboration of multiple users in a single project.
 It is possible to add other accounts as collaborators to your project, with a choice of permissions: some users can only tag, some can change documents, and others have full control including adding or removing collaborators.

 ![Adding collaborators through the interface.\label{fig:collabs}](03-collabs.png)

 From then on, any change made by a different user is reflected immediately for the other users.
 This allows for faster annotation of large projects, without having to exchange partially processed documents via email for example.
-Taguette is currently the only free and open source CAQDAS that supports this.
+Taguette is currently the only free and open-source CAQDAS that supports this.

 ## Exporting